solangegueiros/rsk-tutorials/en/truffle/setup-truffle-oz.md

----
-layout: rsk
-title: How to create a new project using Truffle and OpenZeppelin connected to RSK network
+# How to create a new project using Truffle and OpenZeppelin connected to RSK network

-tags: tutorial, rsk, openzeppelin, truffle
-description: "How to create a new blockchain project, using Truffle framework and Open Zeppelin library connected to a RSK local node and RSK testnet"
+How to create a new blockchain project, using Truffle framework and Open Zeppelin library connected to a RSK local node and RSK testnet
-render_features: "custom-terminals"
----

 In this tutorial, I will show you step-by-step how to create a new blockchain project, using Truffle framework and Open Zeppelin smart contracts library, connected to a RSK local node or RSK testnet.